Our Team

 Administrative Coordinator

-Raleigh McCool serves as the Administrative Coordinator of the Creative Arts Collective.
+Raleigh McCool serves as the Administrative Coordinator for the Creative Arts Collective.
 He is a creative nonfiction writer, storyteller, educator, and uncle of two.
 He loves learning new words, Atlanta Braves baseball, and introducing new friends to each other.

 Stacie Vining